gu-fan/riv.vim/README.rst

 """"""""""""""""""""""""""

-As the local file link is not the default syntax in reStructuredText. the links need converting before Publish_.
+As the local file link is not the default syntax in reStructuredText.
+The links need converting before Publish_.

-When it's a rst file in a Project_.
+And it's only converted for rst file in a Project_.

 Those detected local file link will be converted to an embedded link. in this form::